 Analysis over the US West coast

-Figure 16 depicts the map of interference in V-polarization in Kelvin (left) and dBW/(200 MHz) (right) obtained with the simulation of the IOMSAT-11A over the US West coast, on a 18 km EASE 2.0 grid.
+Figure 16 depicts the map of interference in V-polarization {US Question: H-Polarization or V-polarization?
+See the captions below each figure in Figure 16.} in Kelvin (left) and dBW/(200 MHz) (right) obtained with the simulation of the IOMSAT-11A over the US West coast, on a 18 km EASE 2.0 grid.

-The maximum RFI level obtained in the analysis is around 12 K at V-polarization and 18 K at H-polarization, corresponding to −134.8 dB(W/200 MHz) and ‒132.9 dB(W/200 MHz), respectively.
+The maximum RFI level obtained in the analysis is around 12 K at V-polarization and 18 K {US Note: The colorbar is limited at 16 K, the figure should be scaled such that the maximum is 18 K.} at H-polarization, corresponding to −134.8 dB(W/200 MHz) and ‒132.9 dB(W/200 MHz) {US Note: The colorbar for the right figure should be smaller in range and scaled according to the maximum value observed.}, respectively.
 This exceeds the −163 dB(W/200 MHz) value indicated as maximum allowed interference level under the protection criteria for the 18.6-18.8 GHz band in Recommendation ITU-R RS.2017.

 The percentage of measurements affected by interference above a certain value is plotted in Figure 17.
 The value of RFI that is exceeded is on the x-axis, while y-axis gives the corresponding fraction of measurements corrupted by interference above that level over the total number of measurements collected, expressed as a percent.
-More than 0.6% of measurements are corrupted by interference above −163 dB(W/200 MHz) while 0.1% of the measurements have RFI above 2.1 K at V-polarization and 3.3 K at H-polarization, corresponding to −142.4 dB(W/200 MHz) and −140.5 dB(W/200 MHz), respectively.
+More than 0.6% of measurements are corrupted by interference above −163 dB(W/200 MHz) {US Note: Figure 17 does not support this conclusion?
+Figures 16 and 17 indicate that the minimum power received by the sensor is always above -163 dBW/200MHz} while 0.1% of the measurements have RFI above 2.1 K at V-polarization and 3.3 K at H-polarization, corresponding to −142.4 dB(W/200 MHz) and −140.5 dB(W/200 MHz), respectively.

 The maximum interference predicted by this analysis is lower than that observed and shown in Figure 1.
 Some factors could contribute to this difference.
 One is that several other GSO FSS transmit over the same area considered in the simulation, and the aggregate effect of all transmissions will result in a higher level of interference.
 In addition, the simulation covers only 16 days (and considered half of the actual GMI samples) compared to one year for the analysis in Figure 1, when varying wind conditions may cause spikes of higher interference.